Directors and Research Fellows

 Dr. Emerson is the author of Christ and the New Creation: A Canonical Approach to the Theology of the New Testament (Wipf and Stock, 2013), and is working on a forthcoming lay-level volume on reading Revelation.
 He has published articles in Biblical Theology Bulletin, Currents in Biblical Research, Southeastern Theological Review, and The Journal of Mid-America Baptist Theological Seminary, and has contributed entries to the Lexham Bible Dictionary.
 Matt also is co-editor of The Journal of Baptist Studies.

 Dr. J. Daniel McDonald

-Dr. J. Daniel McDonald (Ph.D., M.Div.) is the Program Leader for General Education at Daymar College Online, Instructor of Christian Worldview and Apologetics at Boyce College and Boyce College Online, and Adjunct Instructor in Philosophy at Liberty University Online.
-He is currently a member of the Evangelical Philosophical Society and the Evangelical Theological Society.
-His research interests include the relationship between faith and reason, metaphilosophy, and the history of western philosophy, particularly its role in and use by the ancient church.
+Dr. J. Daniel McDonald (Ph.D., M.Div.) is Faculty Development Specialist for an online management provider, Instructor of Philosophy at Boyce College, and Adjunct Instructor in Philosophy at Liberty University Online.
+He is currently a member of the African American Intellectual History Society, Evangelical Philosophical Society, and Evangelical Theological Society.
+His research interests include the relationship between faith and reason, metaphilosophy, the history of western philosophy, and race and philosophy.

 Dr. David Robinson

 Rev. Dr. David Robinson (Ph.D., M.A.) is senior pastor at Westminster Chapel (Toronto, Canada), an adjunct professor in the Biblical Studies and Theology department at Tyndale University College & Seminary, a fellow of the Ezra Institute for Contemporary Christianity, and presently serves as chairman of the ETS Ontario-Quebec region.
 His research interests include early North African Christianity and the history of biblical interpretation, particularly the book of Revelation.